irfanrizvidev/printer/README.md

 * The html is valid when checkd on w3school
 * CSS is valid when tested on validator on w3school
 * The database is working fine.
+* JavaScript has been fully tested with no major issues with code on jshint.com

 ## Deployment
 The project is deployed on Github pages on the following link:
 [Live deployed project on Heroku](https://printer-application.herokuapp.com/)

-The project is developed using GITPOD IO.
+* The project is developed using GITPOD IO.
 GITPOD allows easy to use GIT integration to commit changes on Github.
-Requirements.txt file and procfile where generated and local variables were initialized for Heroku to host the App.
+* Requirements.txt file and procfile where generated and local variables were initialized for Heroku to host the App.
-The project is deployed on Heroku.com.
+* The project is deployed on Heroku.com.
 The heroku.com is connected to github repository to auto-deploy github repository after every push.
-MongoDB was used to host the collections and tabels.
+* MongoDB was used to host the collections and tabels.
 A url was generated and saved as system variable for security.
+* The debug mode has been disabled on the live Herokuapp.com version.
 <div align="center">Github connection with Heroku under deploy tab of Printer App</div>